francesco-zappa-nardelli/eh_frame_check/synthesis/README.md

 # synthesis

-Generate debug frame information from ORC.
+Generate debug frame information from ORC, and check it.

 Dependencies:
 * GCC